This tutorial is going to take the theory learned in our Two-Way ANOVA tutorial and walk through how to apply it using R. We will be using the

 library(tidyverse) library(carData) library(car) library(emmeans) Moore <- Moore %>% mutate( partner.status = factor( partner.status, levels = c("low", "high") ), fcategory = factor( fcategory, levels = c("low", "medium", "high") ) )

 Depending on the package used to perform two-way ANOVA, R will default to either Type-I or Type-II sum of squares.
 To be consistent with output from SPSS, we’ll use Type-III sum of squares in this tutorial.
-An in-depth summary of the types of sum of squares can be found here.
+An in-depth summary of the types of sum of squares can be found in our previous post on the three different sum of squares.

 We are interested in exploring an individuals conformity based on their partner’s status: